-Gonorrhoea is an infection caused by the bacterium Neisseria gonorrhoeae and displays similar symptoms to chlamydia [171].
-Gonorrhoea is also largely asymptomatic in approximately 80% of female cases and 50% of male cases, and can lead to reproductive issues if left untreated [171, 174].
+Gonorrhoea is an infection caused by the bacterium Neisseria gonorrhoeae and displays similar symptoms to chlamydia [172].
+Gonorrhoea is largely asymptomatic and can lead to reproductive issues if left untreated [172, 175]

-In 2020, there were 4,237 gonorrhoea notifications for Aboriginal and Torres Strait Islander people [172].
-The age-standardised notification rate for Aboriginal and Torres Strait Islander people was 446 per 100,000.
+In 2021, there were 4,653 gonorrhoea notifications for Aboriginal and Torres Strait Islander people [173].
+The age-standardised notification rate68 for Aboriginal and Torres Strait Islander people was 484 per 100,000.
+The notification rate for gonorrhoea among females (509 per 100,000) was higher than for males (462 per 100,000) [173].